basti00/VescUartControl/Readme.md

 ## Improved VescUartControl library

-Trying to implement functions for reading and setting mcconfig.
+Added functions to RollingGeckos library for reading and setting mcconfig.
 For example to adjust the max speedlimit or powerlimit with the help of a small mcu (esp8266 etc.) without the need of an laptop or smartphone.